Singing and Other Sins

 Contact Gary Hickling or Blair Boone-Migura at: firstname.lastname@example.org

 The show is co-hosted by Blair Boone-Migura.
-Blair, an arts administrator, educator, and musician, pursued his Bachelor’s in Voice Performance (honors) and Master’s in French Language, Literature and Culture at Syracuse University in New York.
+Blair, an arts administrator, educator, and musician, pursued his Bachelor’s in Voice Performance and Master’s in French Language, Literature and Culture at Syracuse University in New York.
 He also studied voice and piano at the Strasbourg Conservatory of Music in Strasbourg, France.
-He holds a second Master's degree in Vocal Pedagogy from Westminster Choir College in Princeton, where he graduated with honors and distinction.
-Blair was a part-time adjunct French language faculty member at The New School and is currently a guest lecturer in the music department at the University of Hawaiʻi, where he teaches an art song literature course in French Mélodie & German Lied, as well as vocal pedagogy.
+He holds a second Master's degree in Vocal Pedagogy from Westminster Choir College in Princeton.
+Blair taught French at The New School and is currently a guest lecturer in the music department at the University of Hawaiʻi, where he teaches an art song literature course in French Mélodie & German Lied, as well as vocal pedagogy.
 Blair is the founder and executive director of The Art Song Preservation Society.
+He also teaches French at Punahou School.

 We archive most of the Singing and other Sins programs.
 You can find what is available and listen to as much or as little as you like, by clicking here.